Siroz555/CaribouStonks/README.md

 **Skills**

 - Combat
-    - Cocooned Warning: Allows you to be alerted when your mob is Cocooned.
+    - Cocooned Warning: Allows you to be alerted when a mob has been cocooned.
+      - _(works with The Primordial Belt & Bloodshot Reforge Stone)_
     - Low health warning: Display a red screen when your health is low.

 - Farming | Garden